 STIPULATED SETTLEMENT TERM SHEET

-Applicant, Entergy New Orleans, Inc. (“ENO” or the “Company”), and the New Orleans City Council’s (“Council”) Advisors (“Advisors”), hereby agree to settle and resolve the captioned matter upon the following terms, which shall be presented to the Council for approval.
+Applicant, Entergy New Orleans, Inc. (“ENO” or the “Company”), and the New Orleans City Council’s (“Council”) Advisors (“Advisors”), hereby agree to settle and resolve the captioned matter upon the following terms, which shall be the basis for an agreement in principle to be presented to the Council for approval.
 The remaining parties either support or do not oppose this settlement term sheet, as designated by their signatures below.

-On October 18, 2016, ENO filed its Application seeking authorization from the Council for the Company to acquire, construct, deploy, own, operate and maintain Advanced Metering Infrastructure (“AMI”), which includes advanced meters that enable two-way data communication, a secure and reliable communications network that supports two-way data communication, related and supporting systems, including a Meter Data Management System (“MDMS”), an Outage Management System (“OMS”), and a Distribution Management System (“DMS”)(“AMI Implementation”), along with related accounting treatment for existing and future assets and costs.
+On October 18, 2016, ENO filed its Application seeking authorization from the Council for the Company to acquire, construct, deploy, own, operate and maintain Advanced Metering Infrastructure (“AMI”), which includes advanced meters that enable two-way data communication, a secure and reliable communications network that supports two-way data communication, related and supporting systems, including a Meter Data Management System (“MDMS”), an Outage Management System (“OMS”), and a Distribution Management System (“DMS”) (“AMI Implementation”), along with related accounting treatment for existing and future assets and costs.
 In support of the Application, the Company included the pre-filed Direct Testimonies and Exhibits of Charles Rice, Orlando Todd, Dennis Dawsey, Michelle Bourg, Rodney W. Griffith, Jay A. Lewis, and Dr. Ahmad Faruqui.

-On May 25, 2016, the Council’s Advisors filed Direct Testimony on behalf of Joseph Vumbaco, P.E., Byron Watson, Victor Prep, and Courtney Crouch, which recommended that the Council approve ENO’s proposed AMI Implementation subject to certain modifications.
+On May 25, 2016, the Council’s Advisors filed the Direct Testimony of Joseph Vumbaco, P.E., Byron Watson, CFA, Victor Prep, P.E., and Courtney Crouch, which recommended that the Council find that ENO’s proposed AMI Implementation is in the public interest, subject to certain conditions.

-ENO and the Advisors, through this Stipulation, agree that the proposed AMI Implementation, as detailed in ENO’s Application, including the removal and retirement of existing metering equipment, and the installation of new advanced meters and supporting systems and equipment, and a customer education plan, is in the public interest, serves the public convenience and necessity, and therefore is prudent.
+ENO and the Advisors, through this Stipulation, agree that the proposed AMI Implementation, as detailed in ENO’s Application, including the removal and retirement of existing metering equipment, and the installation of new advanced meters and supporting systems and equipment, and a customer education plan, as modified herein is in the public interest, serves the public convenience and necessity, and therefore is prudent.

-The prudence finding in paragraph 3 recognizes that, while ENO and the Advisors differ as to the magnitude and methodology for calculating net benefits, both agree that the Company’s proposed AMI Implementation is reasonably expected to produce benefits in excess of the costs of AMI on a combined electric and gas basis.
+The prudence determination in paragraph 3 recognizes that, while ENO and the Advisors differ as to the magnitude and methodology for calculating net benefits, both agree that the Company’s proposed AMI Implementation is reasonably expected to produce, in the long-term, benefits in excess of the costs of AMI on a combined electric and gas basis.

-The prudence finding in paragraph 3 also recognizes that, while ENO and the Advisors differ as to several aspects of regulatory policy and principles, both agree that the Company’s proposed AMI Implementation is beneficial for customers and should therefore be approved.
+The prudence determination in paragraph 3 also recognizes that, while ENO and the Advisors differ as to several aspects of regulatory policy and principles, both agree that the Company’s proposed AMI Implementation is beneficial for customers and should therefore be approved as modified herein.

 The Company’s proposed timeline for AMI Implementation, which begins in 2018 and results in full implementation in 2021 is reasonable.

-The Company’s proposed AMI Implementation provides the technology platform to achieve greater grid resiliency in the distribution network, improved outage and reliability performance, improved grid planning for modifications and improvements, DSM programs, and specially designed customer options, among other system and customer benefits.
+The Company’s proposed AMI Implementation provides the technology platform to achieve greater grid resiliency in the distribution network, improved outage and reliability performance, improved grid planning for modifications and improvements, DSM programs, time differentiated pricing, and specially designed customer options, among other system and customer benefits.

-ENO is not authorized to defer AMI-related customer education expenses or Ongoing AMI O&M expenses incurred during the period January 1, 2017 through December 31, 2018.
+ENO is not authorized to defer AMI-related customer education expenses or AMI-related O&M expenses prior to implementation of new rates approved by the Council as part of the 2018 Combined Rate Case provided for in Resolution R-15-194 (“2018 Rate Case”).